ClinSeq/autoseq-snakemake/docs/quick_start.md

 **Software Requirements:**

-To run the Autoseq pipeline, several dependencies are needed, including Python, Conda, and optionally, Singularity.
+To run the Autoseq pipeline, several dependencies are needed, including Snakemake, Python, Conda, and optionally, Singularity.
 We highly recommend using Singularity containers, as they help avoid most dependency conflicts that can occur when working within a conda environment.

 **Dependencies:**